 Team Building and Atmosphere

 - Trust.
-Surveys (1, 2, 3) have shown that employees who feel trusted by their manager perform better, go often beyond the role expectations, and are less likely to leave the company.
-But how can be built and show trust?
+Surveys (1, 2, 3) have shown that employees who feel trusted by their manager perform better, often go beyond the role expectations, and are less likely to leave the company.
+But how can we built and show trust?

 - First, we need to build a relationship by getting to know each other.
 Trust must be grown over time.
 1-1s and on-site Getting-To-Know-You-Meetings are a good starting point.